littleCareless/awesome-github-repos/README.md

 ## TypeScript

+*   [firecrawl/open-lovable](https://github.com/firecrawl/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds

 *   [haydenbleasel/ultracite](https://github.com/haydenbleasel/ultracite) - The AI-ready formatter that helps you write and generate code faster.

 *   [RooCodeInc/Roo-Code](https://github.com/RooCodeInc/Roo-Code) - Roo Code gives you a whole dev team of AI agents in your code editor.